seanomlor/www.seanomlor.com/README.md

 - [x] add subresource integrity hashes to asset data
 - ~~nunjucks filter to splat object into k="v" attrs~~
 - [x] fix notifier, colors not parsing in notifications area
+- [x] compile es6 javascript with import/exports
+- [x] eslint for webpack
+- [ ] production build for webpack
 - [ ] add contact form to templates/home.njk
-- [ ] compile es6 javascript with import/exports
 - [ ] download latest fira code fonts to src/fonts instead of cdn
 - [ ] include `parent`, `children`, `siblings` in `file.data`, e.g. for breadcrumps and lists
 - [ ] cleanup `dist` files not in `src`, e.g. from renames or deletes